Law and Development Research Network (LDRN)

 3.1.
 The establishment and maintenance of an LDRN website, mailing list or other instrument of communication for the purpose of exchanging news from LDRN members and elsewhere about L&D research and teaching, publications, publication outlets, conferences, workshops, summer courses, Masters classes, jobs, scholarships…

 3.2.
-The organisation of an Annual L&D Research Conference.
+The organisation of a L&D General Conference at regular intervals.

 3.4.
 The promotion of special issues of existing journals on L&D.